 CIDR will collect both primary and secondary data, aligning with various stages along the research to policy pipeline for African researchers (higher education, training and mentorship, publishing and co-authorship, and policy impact).
 Our working research agenda will include:

-We plan on reviewing existing literature on the topic, undertaking surveys of US-based and African researchers, as well as conducting focus group discussions and interviews with key stakeholders to gather evidence on these questions.
+In addition to the survey, we are reviewing existing literature on the topic, as well as conducting focus group discussions and interviews with key stakeholders to gather evidence on these questions.

 Convenings